Directorates and units

-The Exposure and Supply Chain Unit is responsible for information on use and exposure of chemicals under ECHA’s Integrated Regulatory Strategy, including maintenance of exposure-modelling tools for use by industry and the authorities.
+The Exposure and Supply Chain Unit focuses on improving the relevance and communication of information on use and exposure of chemicals under ECHA’s Integrated Regulatory Strategy.
+The work also covers the use of exposure-modelling tools by industry and the authorities.
 We are also responsible for ECHA tools and methods developed in support of the Chemical Safety Assessment (via the Chesar tool) and supply chain communication for substances, mixtures, articles and waste.
-Via this work we also aim to support ECHA’s strategy on the circular economy.
+Our work is carried out in regular consultation and cooperation with ECHA’s stakeholders.

-- Develop and implement use/exposure based selection criteria for ECHA’s work on prioritising groups of substances for information generation and Regulatory Risk Management
+- Develop use/exposure based selection criteria for ECHA’s work on prioritising groups of substances for information generation and Regulatory Risk Management

 - Provide expert support to ECHA’s REACH and CLP processes in relation to use and exposure related requests

-- Maintenance and further development of exposure modelling tools and Chesar
+- Maintenance and further development of Chesar and support to the development of exposure modelling tools

-- Development of improved methods for supply chain communication on substances and mixtures
+- Development of improved methods for supply chain communication on risk management for substances and mixtures

-- Maintenance of ECHA’s Substances in Articles notification system
+- Maintenance of ECHA’s tasks related to Substances in Articles – in particular the notification system

 - Implementation of ECHA’s responsibilities under the Waste Framework Directive.